 All Philmont Scout Ranch participants are informed that photographs, film, video tapes, electronic representations and/or sound recordings may be made during their visit to Philmont Scout Ranch.
-These images may be used for training and promotion purposes for Philmont Scout Ranch and other projects approved by the Boy Scouts of America.
+These images may be used for training and promotion purposes for Philmont Scout Ranch and other projects approved by Scouting America.